GaryStanton/phaser3-merged-input/README.md

         this.load.scenePlugin('mergedInput', MergedInput);
     }
 ```

 ### TypeScript

-You will also need to add a class member to the scene so TypeScript knows how to type it.
+If you're using TypeScript, you will also need to add a class member to the scene so TypeScript knows how to type it.

 **Example**: